Healsens

 The most reliable way to detect a vitamin B12 deficiency is through a blood test measuring total vitamin B12.
 In some cases, it’s also recommended to check additional markers like methylmalonic acid (MMA) and homocysteine to rule out a hidden deficiency at the cellular level.

 Living in the Netherlands, Belgium, or Germany?
-You can easily check your vitamin D levels through the Healsens app.
+You can explore options for vitamin B12 lab services from partners via the Healsens app.

 Note